Chester Zoo is located in the United Kingdom and has been operating since 1931 when it was opened by George Mottershead.

 Fruit Bat Forest

 Meet Livingstone’s and Rodrigues fruit bats along with Seba’s bats.
 Travel through their darkened home as they avoid you while flying past.
-The habitat has over 300 bats and a group of Turkish Spiny Mice.
+The habitat has over 300 bats.
 This includes a breeding colony of Rodrigues fruit bats which almost went extinct in their native Mauritius in the 1970s.
 Some were brought to Chester in 1984 and have bred well.

 Realm of the Red Ape

-This exhibit is the home of both Sumatran and Bornean orangutans.
-Her a number of these animals have been bred.
+This exhibit is the home to Bornean orangutans.
+Here a number of these animals have been bred.
 You can also meet lar gibbons which share this space and view Indonesian birds.

 Spirit of the Jaguar

-Chester Zoo believes that this is the largest and best jaguar exhibit in the world.
+This habitat features the jaguar of South America.
 It also houses an impressive aquarium, bush dogs and two-toed sloths.
 Visitors can even take a rest in the cinema and watch a video on their conservation work in Brazil.
 The zoo houses both normal golden coated jaguars and the melanistic (black) jaguar.

 Meet a number of small birds in this walk through habitat.
 There are 40 species such as the orange headed and chestnut-backed thrush.
 There are also important conservation species such as the socorro dove (which is extinct in the wild), Congo peafowl, Montserrat Oriole and the Salvadori’s pheasant.
-A number of reptiles are also found her such as the caiman crocodiles, dart frogs and Galapagos giant tortoises.
+A number of reptiles are also found her such as the caiman crocodiles and dart frogs.

 Tsavo Black Rhino Experience